learn-co-students/js-looping-and-iteration-filter-and-map-lab-v-000/README.md

 ## Overview

-In this lab, we'll use our `filter` and `map` methods to write functions that properly query our data and return various arrays.
+In this lab, we'll use our `filter` and `map` functions to write functions that properly query our data and return new arrays.

 ## Instructions